mochi-hpc-experiments/margo-tutorial-exercises/README.md

 ## Initial setup

+For most people, the docker container will be the most straightforward way to set up your environment.
+You don't have to use docker if you already have a way to set up a mochi environment (e.g. spack).

+### Setting up with Docker
 TODO: instructions for setting up the docker container.

+### Setting up manually

+The tutorial depends on the following Mochi packages:
+- margo

 ## Exercise 1: simple RPC and RDMA using Margo